Hot hatch: North America

 Ford stopped production of the Fiesta and Focus models in 2018, which also ended the production of the ST and RS models and left American automakers with no hot hatch offerings.

 Records

 Acceleration

 The fastest accelerating petrol hot hatch is the Audi RS 3 at 3.8 seconds to 62 mph while the fastest electric hot hatch is the Hyundai Ioniq 5 N at 3.4 seconds.

 Top speed

 The record top speed on a hot hatch is held by the Honda Civic Type R at 171 mph.

 Most aerodynamic

-The most aerodynamic hot hatchback is the Mercedes A-Class AMG at 0.25 Cd.
+The most aerodynamic hot hatchback is the Mercedes A-Class AMG with a drag coefficient of 0.25.